luckykenlin/livewire-tables/docs/en/table/methods.md

 php artisan vendor:publish --provider="Luckykenlin\LivewireTables\LivewireTablesServiceProvider" --tag=livewire-tables-views
 ```
 ## newResource()
-?> There is a way to add a add-new-resource-button to the model shown in the table.
+?> There is a way to add a `new-resource-button` to the model shown in the table.
 This button looks like this (at the top right of the image):

 ![New Resource](/../../assets/new-resource.png ':class=image')